Signed in as:

 Large recirculators and heat exchanger grates (above) obstruct access to the damper, and chimney brushes cannot pass unless the recirculator is removed.
 These cause the price to increase due to hindered access and increased labor as well.

 Dampers are extracted for masonry fireplaces.
 The retaining pin holding the damper handle to the damper blade is removed to gain access to the fireplace's smoke chamber.
+This is necessary prep-work, and is required to pass chimney brushed into the smoke chamber.

 Occasionally, the cotter pin may be seized, or instead of a pin, a nut/bolt or bent nail will be present.
 Seized cotter pins and nut/bolt hardware will be cut out using an angle grinder, and replaced with a new, stainless steel cotter pin.
+Price is subject to increase.

 Replacement of these retention pins is sometimes subject to a price increase due to additional time and labor spent on the service.
 A functions check is performed after reinstalling all dampers.

 Damper cables for these aftermarket solutions sometimes have to be retracted from above for fireplace chimney sweeping services.
 This is performed by accessing the top of the chimney.
+Price is subject to increase.

 While fireplaces can still be serviced by means of conventional, static sweeping brushes, occasionally it yields sub-par results compared to rotary sweeping.